wavius/Scoped/docs/ARCHITECTURE.md

 ### IProcessor\<HardwareT\> & IVirtualProcessor

 - **IProcessor** applies isolated signal processing on a raw frame within a hardware channel.
+Implementations include `FilterProcessor`, `FFTProcessor`, and `MeasurementProcessor`.
-- **IVirtualProcessor** takes data from multiple channel traces and produces new traces (e.g., Math CH1 + CH2).
+- **IVirtualProcessor** takes data from multiple channel traces and produces new traces.
+For example, `MathProcessor` handles operations like CH1 + CH2.

 ### Trace